pifroggi/vs_colorfix/README.md

 # Color Fix functions for Vapoursynth

-For example for tranfering colors from one source to another, or fixing color shift from AI upscaling/restoration models.
+For example for transfering colors from one source to another, or fixing color shift from AI upscaling/restoration models.
 Also knows as Color Transfer sometimes.
 Example transfering DVD colors to upscaled image: https://imgsli.com/MjM5NzM5/0/2

 ### Requirements
 * pip install numpy